Protests break out as Philippines election returns a Marcos to presidency | Politics

 Protests break out as Philippines election returns a Marcos to presidency

-Marcos, who shied away from debates and interviews during the campaign, recently praised his father as a genius and a statesman but has also been irked by questions about the martial law era.
 As the vote count showed the extent of the Marcos win, Robredo told her supporters to continue their fight for truth until the next election.
+"It took time to build the structures of lies.

 - Country: